lijcam/Instruqt/kubernetes-fundamentals/03-persistent-volume-claim/assignment.md

   contents: |-
     Your team is getting closer to go live!
 The last feature is to implement high scores in the Pacman application.

     Containers are stateless in nature.
 If our container fails, is redeployed, or rescheduled to another node, any data it was processing will be lost.
-In Kubernetes, we use Persistent Volumes to overcome this, by attached a Persistent Volume Claim to our containers.
+In Kubernetes, we use Persistent Volumes to overcome this, by attaching a Persistent Volume Claim to our containers.

     This task, is to attach a Persistent Volume Claim to our Mongo Database, so our high score can live on into eternity!
 tabs: